PG&E Plans To File For Bankruptcy Over Possible Liability In California Wildfires

 The company, based in San Francisco, is required by law to give 15 days' notice of bankruptcy.
 Electric and natural gas customers will not notice any change in service, the utility said.

-Between now and actually filing for chapter 11, the state legislature could take action to protect the company from 2018 fire liabilities.
-But given the raw anger at the utility, that may be politically impossible.
+Between now and actually filing for Chapter 11, the state Legislature could take action to protect the company from 2018 fire liabilities.
+But given the raw anger directed at the utility, that might be politically impossible.

-State Senator Jerry Hill, a Democrat, is a longtime critic of PG&E and heads a key utility safety committee.
-He says he'll work to see that any reorganization protects ratepayers and fire victims first.
-Hill says if today's announcement is a company tactic to pressure the legislature for a bailout, it won't work.
+Democratic state Sen. Jerry Hill, a longtime critic of PG&E who heads a key utility safety committee, said he'll work to see that any reorganization protects ratepayers and fire victims first.
+Hill said that if Monday's announcement is a company tactic to pressure the Legislature for a bailout, it won't work.

-"I certainly don't want to see another bailout for the fires of 2018," he said, "PGE shareholders and bondholders ... invested and sometimes we make bad investments.
+"I certainly don't want to see another bailout for the fires of 2018," he said, "PG&E shareholders and bondholders ... invested and sometimes we make bad investments.
 And I think we should not be helping or assisting them nor giving golden parachutes to CEOs as well."

 As NPR's Eric Westervelt reported earlier this month, PG&E has been exploring whether to sell off its natural gas unit this spring in order to pay its bills: "All net proceeds from the sale of PG&E's gas division would be used to set up a fund to pay billions of dollars in potential claims from wildfires, the sources said ...
 The company also is exploring selling key real estate assets, including its San Francisco headquarters, and moving its operations elsewhere in the Bay Area, the sources say."